metachris/ethereum-go-experiments/README.md

 ## To do

-* Count ERC777, ERC1155
-* Save output as HTML
+* Save output as HTML (in progress)
+* Top data: sender of flashbots tx
+* Count ERC777, ERC1155 transfers
+* Trace calls between SCs within 1tx
 * Search for "todo"